maxh/maxheinritz.com/_posts/2024-06-16-entity-aggregates.md

 tags: []
 ---

 An entity aggregate is a set of tightly coupled entities that are updated transactionally.
-One entity within the aggregate is considered the "aggregate root".
+One entity within the aggregate is considered the "aggregate root."
 For example, an aggregate may comprise `ReceivableInvoice` and `ReceivableInvoiceLineItem` entities, where the former is the root of that aggregate.

 ## Concept from DDD